mahadevathani0017/Food_Order_App/README.md

 -a design pattern in react that holds component and resource  only when they are needed,rather than all at once

 it is fuction which conatins the callback function and import();

+#Episode 10
+Higher order component-{takes input as a component and return component}